adc17/.adc17/linuxification-notes.md

 different python/python3_host_prog s on nixos

-aarch64 doesn't have an openjdk8 build?
+aarch64 doesn't have an openjdk8 build? no

-check if clojure is buildable on a digital ocean nixos server
+check if clojure is buildable on a digital ocean nixos server (or any 86_64 server)

-figure out how to edit vimrc without doing full rebuild

 figure out osx-keychain for linux